This is information for practitioners applying for a new (not renewing) practising certificate

 Read the Tips and Checklist before getting started.

 Before starting this application for a new practising certificate or new practising certificate type, read the tips and checklist below.
-Once you have checked the 2022-2023 Fee Guide and have all your necessary documents on hand and in the correct format you are ready to start.
+Once you have checked the current Fee Guide and have all your necessary documents on hand and in the correct format you are ready to start.

 - Ideally complete your form in one sitting and stay in your browser tab whilst completing your form.
 Do not refresh your browser.

-- Links in the form are safe to click on as they will open a separate tab.
+- Links in the form are safe to click on as they will open in a separate tab.